Do you ever get tired of seeing people’s travel photos where everything looks perfect?

 Friendly border officials checked not only our passports but Touille’s pet passport as well, curiously peering at her in the back seat before waving us through.
 I couldn’t help but admire our new passport stamp: proof we’d finally arrived.

 Just the other side of the border, we drove through the little town of Arad, Romania.
 I breathed a sigh of relief at the sight of the simple homes, uneven streets, and above-ground electrical wiring looped casually over street lights.

-Built in 1974, the memorial honors Romanian solders who died defending the region in 1944 against Hungarian troops allied to Nazi Germany.
+We would later find out that the monument was built in 1974 as a memorial honoring Romanian solders who died defending the region in 1944 against Hungarian troops allied to Nazi Germany.